If you are on the hunt for some of the best ski backpacks, you have come to the right place.

 In addition to that, you should also pay attention to the insulation of the hose.
 Even if the reservoir sleeve is insulated, the water left in the hose could freeze and you won’t be able to use your hydration bladder at all.

-If you want to stay hydrated during your ski tours, look for a backpack that provides at least some insulated to the hose.
-The less exposed the hose is, the better the better the backpack.
+If you want to stay hydrated during your ski tours, look for a backpack that provides at least some insulation to the hose.
+The less exposed the hose is, the better the backpack.